 Together We Stand NC uses wearables as our “conversation starters.”
 As of today, we have released seven conversation starter shirts.
 Each shirt features our TWS logo (a bull surrounded by the words Together We Stand) on the front and a socially relevant quote on the back.
 Our first shirt, released in June 2020, featured the MLK Jr. quote “Injustice Anywhere is a Threat to Justice Everywhere” on the back.

 In February 2021, we began hosting and organizing virtual rallies across North Carolina.
-Each of the Together We Stand public rallies is geared to raise awareness and benefit a local socially conscious organization.
+Each of the Together We Stand public rallies is geared to raise awareness and benefit a local socially conscious non profit organization.
 On February 23rd, for our Maud 2.23 event, we partnered locally with Fleet Feet Durham, to host a virtual 2.23-mile walk/run in remembrance of Arbery.
 The event registered over 400 runners and the Maud 2.23 shirt was sent to 65 cities in 23 states in the country.
 Former Olympic athletes Meb Keflezghi and Aliphine Tuliamuk featured the Maud shirt on their social media pages on Feb.
 23rd.
-The virtual event benefitted the Durham People’s Alliance and raised $4700 for the organization.
+The virtual event benefited the Durham People’s Alliance and raised $4700 for the on profit norganization.
 The Maud 2.23 shirt, the first in the series, featured the Nelson Mandela quote, “As long as poverty, injustice, and gross inequality persist in our world, none of us can truly rest” on the back.

-On July 17, 2021 we hosted the Unity 5K with five breweries across North Carolina: Divine Barrel of Charlotte, Foothills Brewing of Winston-Salem, Little Brother Brewing of Greensboro, Ponysaurus Brewing of Durham, and Vecino Brewing of Carrboro.
+On July 17, 2021 we hosted the inaugural Unity 5K with five breweries across North Carolina: Divine Barrel of Charlotte, Foothills Brewing of Winston-Salem, Little Brother Brewing of Greensboro, Ponysaurus Brewing of Durham, and Vecino Brewing of Carrboro.
 The Unity 5K was a live social walk/run followed by conversations of 6 questions posed by Together We Stand for small group discussion.
 Between the 5 breweries, we registered over 500 participants raising $7,540 for Neighborhood Hope, Black Child Development Institute, United Way of Forsyth County, and Girls on the Run of the Triangle.
 The Unity 5K shirts featured the MLK Jr. quote “Our Lives Begin to End the Day we Become Silent about Things the Matter” on the back.

 In June 2021, prior to the Unity 5K, we partnered with Engine Enterprises (Carrboro) and Incue Productions (Cary) to film a short video entitled Catalyst for Change.
 The video featured TWS founder Tyrone Irby and 4 representatives from the 5 breweries.
 The short piece was a primer of the purpose and mission of the Unity 5K and TWS.
 The video can be viewed on Vimeo under Catalyst for Change and on our website www.togetherwestandnc.com